 After this cation removal stage.
 The extract is passed through an anionic resin bed to remove salt anions and anionic organic impurities.
 This stage also removes the last traces of plant pigments.

 The extract coming out from anionic resin bed is then passed through special macro-porous resin bed.
 The special resin used in this bed has high affinity specifically towards steviol glycosides and it adsorbes steviol glycosides very efficiently on its surface.
 The resin takes up the steviol glycosides from the water extract.
 Water, which is stripped off of stefviol glycosides, comes out as effluent from this stage - which is discarded.

-Then the adsorbed steviol glycoside is washed out from the resin column with alcohol – generally ethanol.
+After a certain period of time.
+The macro-porous resin gets saturated with steviol glycosides.
+Then the adsorbed steviol glycoside is eluted out from the resin column with alcohol – generally ethanol.
 Pure alcohol is fed to the column and alcohol with steviol glycoside dissolved into it comes out.
-Along with steviol glycoside, the alcohol is also carries plant pigments, and salts as impurities.

 Then the purified alcoholic extract is concentrated by separation of solvent by nanofiltration.
 The alcoholic extract is filtered through a membrane under high pressure.
 The pores of the filter membrane is so small, it can filter stevioside molecules from the alcohol.
 Thus, most of the alcohol is removed from the extract in this stage to make the extract highly concentrated.
 The separated alcohol is sent to a distillation tower to remove water from it and make it suitable to be used again in the process.
 In this process, most of the alcohol is recovered.